DEEP ECOLOGY WORKSHOPS – SOME PARTICIPANTS COMMENTS

 it.

-morning and wanted to send it to you.
+and wanted to send it to you.
 I'd be happy to edit it too if its too long.
-Please let me know if any of this helps
+Please let me know if any of this

 often a reflection of our outer pain for the world - for the destruction around

-alone and disconnected from others.
-Seeing the world falling apart around
+desolate, alone and disconnected from others.
+Seeing the world falling

-us only enhances this despair, especially when it is coupled with a feeling of
+apart around us only enhances this despair, especially when it is coupled with

-inner personal pain, it can also skew our view of the world and how we relate
+personal pain, it can also skew our view of the world and how we relate to

 personally, as well as the world we live in.
 Ignored and pushed aside